Chapter 4 : No Love Lost

 “The last one.”

-“That was because we just happened to be at the same place at the same time, that’s all.
-It didn’t mean anything.”
-Lily rolled her eyes and went back to whatever she was doing before I came; probably homework.
+“Okay, don’t talk about it right now.”
+She rolled her eyes and went back to whatever she was doing before I came; probably homework.
 Which reminded me that I should probably do the same, before Quidditch started.
 Merlin only knew when I would get the chance to have a normal life, let alone do homework, once Quidditch started.
 “Where’s Sarah?”
 I asked, realising that Lily had been sitting alone.

 “Upstairs, I think,” replied Lily, almost completely engrossed in her Charms essay.
 I never could comprehend how she found writing about a stupid spell fascinating.
 I’d much rather show that I could actually use the spell in a practical situation, rather than regurgitate something from a dusty textbook.